List of FBI controversies: Charles McGonigal indictment

 In January 2023, a retired senior FBI official and former agent in charge of the F.B.I.’s counterintelligence division in New York, Charles McGonigal, was charged with falsifying FBI reports, money laundering, conspiracy, and violating sanctions by working for Oleg Deripaska, a Russian aluminum manufacturer and oligarch.

 FBI surveillance since 2010

 Defending Rights & Dissent, a civil liberties group, cataloged known instances of First Amendment abuses and political surveillance by the FBI since 2010.
 The organization found that the FBI devoted disproportionate resources to spy on left-leaning civil society groups, including Occupy Wall Street, economic justice advocates, racial justice movements, environmentalists, Abolish ICE, and various anti-war movements.
 In late 2020, the ACLU filed a lawsuit demanding information about the FBI's Electronic Device Analysis Unit.
 The civil rights group believes that the EDAU has been quietly breaking into iPhones and other devices.

+In 2020, the FBI and Customs and Border Protection have used drones for surveillance of protests by the Black Lives Matter movement.
+In 2020, the FBI paid an informant to pose as organizer in Denver, Colorado during the George Floyd protests.
+This informant particularly infiltrated and undermined protest movements by accusing other genuine activists of being FBI informants.

 In 2023, the FBI admitted for the first time that it bought location data rather than obtain a warrant.

+During the 2026 Delaney Hall protests, FBI agents contacted protesters who had been arrested in an attempt to gather information about protesters.
+The FBI also contacted the families and friends of arrested protesters, and FBI agents performed knock and talks at protester homes.
+The Intercept characterized this as the FBI trying to "flip" protesters into informants, and public defenders representing the arrestees argued this violated the protesters' rights to legal representation.